3rd-Eden/payper/worker/README.md

 ```

 > **NOTE:** We assume that the code explained in the [Usage](#usage) section is
-> included in the above requested `sw.js` file as this activates our Service
+> included in the above requested `sw.js` file as this activates our
-> Worker.
+> ServiceWorker.

 The reason we want to load this script as early as possible is because we want
 to intercept and cache the responses of our the API requests for future page
 visits.
 We're not loading anything during the `activateion` and `install` events
-of the Service Worker so we're not blocking any additional resources from
+of the ServiceWorker so we're not blocking any additional resources from
 loading.

 ## Usage

 Now that all your pages have the snipped included we can setup our `sw.js` file.
-The Service Worker is bundled with `payper` module that you [previously
+The ServiceWorker is bundled with `payper` module that you [previously
 installed][install].
-The Service Worker is available under the `payper/worker`
+The ServiceWorker is available under the `payper/worker`
 import route as illustrated below.

 ```js
 const Payper = require('payper/worker');
 ```

-Once you've imported the Service Worker logic you can create a new `Payper`
+Once you've imported the ServiceWorker logic you can create a new `Payper`
 instance.

 ```js